LuciferUchiha/georgerowlands.ch/content/garden/ml/rl/deepRL.md

 \hat{\nabla}_\phi J_T(\phi) = \frac{1}{N} \sum_{i=1}^{N} \left[ \sum_{t=0}^{T-1} \left( G_{t:T}^{(i)} \nabla_\phi \log \pi_\phi(a_t^{(i)} | s_t^{(i)}) \right) \right]
 $$

+Intuitively, this means that at each time step $t$, we update the policy based on the rewards that are actually influenced by the action taken at that time step, removing any causality-violating information from future rewards.
+Hence, it is also often referred to as the causality trick.

 Another popular choice is to use independent baseline such as the average return across the sampled trajectories:

 $$